aeternity/Vanillae/README.md

     Aepp/waellet communication protocol

-    This is just type definitions, what data the wallet expects from the Aepp, and what data the aepp expects from the waellet.
+    This is just type definitions and constants (error codes).
+Type definitions consist of what data the waellet expects from the aepp, and what data the aepp expects from the waellet.

 -   [Parasite](./libs/parasite/)